bxlab/class-ibs-796-fall2013/lessons/thw-shell/tutorial.md

 Now, list the contents of the /bin directory.
 Do you see anything familiar in there?

-## Saving time with shortcuts, wild cards, and tab completion
+### Saving time with shortcuts, wild cards, and tab completion

 **Shortcuts**

 There are some shortcuts which you should know about.
 Dealing with the home directory is very common.
 So, in the shell the tilde character, `~`, is a shortcut for your home directory.
-Navigate to the `1-Shell` directory, then enter the command:
+Navigate to the `shell` directory, then enter the command:

     ls ~

-This prints the contents of your home directory, without you having to type the full path.
+This prints the contents of your home directory, without you having to type the absolute path.
 The shortcut `..` always refers to the directory above your current directory.
 Thus:

     ls ..

-prints the contents of the `/home/swc/SWC-bootcamp`.
+prints the contents of the `/home/swc/{{page.bootcamp_slug}}`.
 You can chain these together, so:

     ls ../../

-prints the contents of `/home/swsc` which is your home directory.
+prints the contents of `/home/swc` which is your home directory.
 Finally, the special directory `.` always refers to your current directory.
 So, `ls`, `ls .`, and `ls ././././.` all do the same thing, they print the contents of the current directory.
 This may